tubiz/affiliatewp-mailchimp-add-on/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
-* Updating the plugin to v1.0.4 breaks the WordPress admin as the MailChimp class wasn't added, this fixes it.
-So sorry about this.
+*  Fix: Already registered user not being added to MailChimp when signing up as an Affiliate.